Advanced Placement Program®

-The College Board's Advanced Placement (AP) Program is an opportunity for GHS students to pursue college-level studies while still in high school and to receive college credits by scoring well on the AP examinations.
+The College Board's Advanced Placement (AP) Program® is an opportunity for GHS students to pursue college-level studies while still in high school and to earn college credits by scoring well on the AP examinations.

 - Students who take AP courses learn subjects in depth, develop analytical reasoning skills and develop disciplined study habits that can contribute to continued success at the college level.